netdata/netdata/collectors/nfacct.plugin/README.md

 ## Prerequisites

-1. install `libmnl-dev` and `libnetfilter_acct-dev` using the package manager of your system.
+1. install `libmnl-dev` and `libnetfilter-acct-dev` using the package manager of your system.

 2. re-install netdata from source.
 The installer will detect that the required libraries are now available and will also build netdata.plugin.